docsteveharris/docsteveharris.github.io/_posts/2014-09-11-learning-r.md

 I'll start with an unordered list.
 If we're all lucky, then from time to time, I will try and order it so the good stuff goes to the top.

+## Handy functions

+### `comment`

+Attach a 'comment' to an R object.
+For example, coming from Stata, I am normally working with a main data set even though there may be others in memory.
+I call this `wdt` for 'working data table', or `wdf` for 'working data frame'.

+    > comment(wdt) <- paste("Working data table: created: ", today())
+    > comment(wdt)
+    [1] "Working data table: created:  2014-11-29"

+The difference is that this comment exists in R, not just in the code so if I load this object up elsewhere then the comment comes with it.

 ## Links and handy resources

 - Learn R interactively with [Swirl](http://swirlstats.com/)